softprops/zoey/README.md

 Now that you know how to get information out of zookeeper.
 Let's look at how you get it in.

-ZNode path addresses work just like unix paths.
+ZNode path addresses work just like UNIX paths.
 You can't create path "/foo/bar" is path "/foo" doesn't exist.
-In the unix world you can request the `-p` (parent) flag to the `mkdir` command to ensure parent directories get created.
+In the UNIX world you can request the `-p` (parent) flag to the `mkdir` command to ensure parent directories get created.
 With zoey, if you are storing data addressed at path "/foo/bar" and don't know for sure that ZNode "/foo" exists you can set the `parent` parameter to true on create requests

 ```scala